indrahadisetiadi/MyApacheAirflow/README.md

 5. The result of second task store as new file called clean CSV
 6. The last task (move-to-staging.sh) will move clean csv into staging zone hadoop .

-All those process running automatically and scheduled every 10 menit .
+All those process running automatically and scheduled every 10 minutes .